 – 4 to 6 weeks a year with slightly expanded hours when covering vacation for other office staff.

-– 6 weeks paid vacations (only 1 week between April and August 15th).
+– 6 weeks paid vacation (only 1 week between April and August 15th).

 What we are looking for in our staff: